reflectoring/reflectoring.github.io/_posts/2020-07-09-retry-with-resilience4j.md

 Written for Java 8 and above, Resilience4j works on constructs like functional interfaces, lambda expressions, and method references.

+### Resilience4j Modules

-Let's have a look at the modules and their purpose:
+Let's have a quick look at the modules and their purpose:

 | **Module**      | Purpose                                                      |
 | :-------------- | :----------------------------------------------------------- |